-On this page, our cancer misdiagnosis lawyers look at medical malpractice lawsuits involved misdiagnosed cancer.
+On this page, our cancer misdiagnosis lawyers look at medical malpractice lawsuits based on a failure to timely diagnose cancer.
 We will explain what is necessary to prove a malpractice case for misdiagnosed cancer.
 Our attorneys also look at compensation and the average settlement payouts for cancer misdiagnosis lawsuits in Maryland and around the country.

 In a malpractice suit based on a misdiagnosis of cancer, the plaintiff needs to prove three elements: duty, breach, and damages.